v2dom/InsightBoard/README.md

   - **Admin Dashboard** – Approve or deny posts, manage pending submissions, and ensure content quality.
 - **Content Moderation** – Admin controls to remove inappropriate posts and maintain a constructive environment.
 - **Persistent Data** – All feedback is stored in a secure database for retrieval and reporting.
-- **Responsive Interface** – Optimized for both desktop and mobile browsers.

 ## 🛠 Tech Stack
 - **Backend:** Flask (Python)